lavaeater/suburban-commando/README.md

 - [x] Tower should be able to target enemies
 - [x] Tower should be able to fire at enemies

-### Enemy AI and Attacks
-We need a better AI.
-Or rather an AI that seems better.
-The AI should work by doing very small actions in sequence.
-So, we could have something like, if the player character is in the sphere of detection, the enemy should stop what it is doing and turn towards the player.

-Or, what is it that we want to do?
-We want the enemy AI to be a *threat*, a threat that searches for you.
-So if the player is in the sphere of detection and *moves* - that should indicate to the enemy that there is something to investigate.
-Like a sneak-thing.
-If the player shoots, everyone in some circle should be able to hear it and go to examine it.

-#### Mechanics
-So, the enemy has a *detector* that keeps track of players in the proximity.
-However, a player being detected by the detector doesn't actually mean that the enemy has detected the player, just that it *could*.

 ### Objectives
 Something on the map that the player needs to move to in order for the game to continue to the next level.
 #### Mechanics